NTHU-SCOPELAB/cr-virtualization/docs/src/docker_kubernetes/kubernetes/task1.md

 ## Deploy the containers into the cluster
-### 1. Enter the k8s folder and input the following command:
+### 1. Enter the k8s folder, modify the files as required and input the following command:
 ```bash
 kubectl apply -f deployment.yaml
 kubectl apply -f service.yaml